2waybene/RNAseqEnsemble/README.md

 Sample Module Repository
 ========================

-This simple project is an example repo for Python projects.
+This simple project is an example repo for Python projects I learned from Ken:

 `Learn more <http://www.kennethreitz.org/essays/repository-structure-and-python>`_.